 The park’s original design goes all the way back to 1862.

-When walking through the park, you will experience old-world charm with modern-day conveniences.
+When walking through Queen’s Park, you will experience old-world charm with modern-day conveniences.

-So grab your friends or families and share a picnic on the grass or grab a coffee and go for a walk.
+So grab your friends or families and share a picnic on the grass or grab a coffee and go for a walk past the historic buildings and landscaped gardens.

 Go for a Sip’n’Dip Indigenous Class in Queens Park